 - Put the pot in a sheltered location without too much sunlight.

 - Lightly mist the needles with water a few times a day.
-Every few weeks, add water if the soil is dry to the touch.
+Add water if the soil is dry to the touch.

 - Continue spritzing the needles and tending the soil as the roots develop.
 It takes a while for roots to form, so you likely won’t see them for three or more months after planting.